Rana0Ahmed/TechnoHacks-Credit-Card-Fraud-Detection/README.md

 ## Feature Engineering
 An part of building an effective fraud detection model.
 We create new features to improve the model's ability to distinguish between legitimate and fraudulent transactions.
 ## Spliting the data
-Spliting data using into training and testing Data
+Spliting data using train_test_split into training and testing Data.
 ## Model Building
 In this project, I used two algorithms :
 - Random Forest